 - 1 small bunch parsley

 - Bring a large pot of salted water to a boil and cook the noodles according to the packet's instructions.
 Add the frozen peas during the last 3 minutes of the cooking time.
-Drain well and give everything to a large bowl.
+Drain well and place everything into a large bowl.

 - Chop the baloney into small cubes.
 Chop the gherkins, scallions and roasted peppers finely.
 Add them to the noodle bowl, together with the drained corn.
 Mix well.

 - To make the dressing stir together the yogurt, mayonnaise, mustard and a few tablespoons of gherkin water.
 Add salt and pepper and adjust the taste with more gherkin water to taste and some sugar, depending on how sweet the gherkin water is.
-Mix the dressing with the pasta and place in the fridge, covered for at least a couple of hours.
-(I don't mind leaving it overnight or for a whole day, if time permits, I think it only gets better).
+Mix the dressing with the pasta and place it in the fridge, covered for at least a couple of hours or overnight.

 - Bring to room temperature before serving, add the chopped parsley and adjust the taste again with salt and pepper.